Occupational Safety Activities

 We provide safety education to match each organizational level, including safety and health education for new employees, third-year employees, tenth-year employees, leaders, subsection chiefs and managers.
 Most of these educational trainings are now available to employees in domestic group companies.

 We also hold a safety, health and environment conference at each plant every year as an awareness-raising activity for all employees.
 During the conference, we work to raise employees’ awareness of safety and health through such means as introducing safety and health initiatives and providing experiences with risk simulators.
 We also hold the conference for our suppliers to inform of our safety and health initiatives.

 We revised the “Handbook for Safety and Health Management” distributed to all employees as a tool for building a safety culture at NGK SPARK PLUG CO., LTD. Reading through the handbook and other uses of it in each workplace translate into safe conduct by individual employees.
 Managers and supervisors on the workplace also carry out workplace patrols, risk prediction and share examples of Hiyari-Hatto (near misses), acting as the leaders of workplace safety and health management.
 The status of these workplace activities is confirmed through internal audits and other means.

 Safety and Health Education and Training in Safety Training Dojo

-In order to provide education with a policy of believing that cultivating the sensitivity of employees to be aware of risks avoids accidents, we established the Safety Training Dojo in part of the Monozukuri Training and Education Center in March 2013.
+In order to provide education with a policy of cultivating the sensitivity of employees to be aware of risks and avoid accidents, we established the Safety Training Dojo in part of the Monozukuri Training and Education Center in March 2013.

-Standing sentry for observance of rules led by Safety and Health Committee
+Standing sentry activity for observance of rules led by Safety and Health Committee